Ricky1401/LA-Framework/README.md

 This framework wraps GPTQ to support quantization of various LLM architectures.
 Example usage:

-1. Install dependencies (including `transformers` and `gptq`).
+1. Install dependencies (you can use the previous enviroment by including also `transformers`).
-2. Prepare your model checkpoint and calibration dataset.
+2. Download your model checkpoint.
 3. Run quantization using the provided interface:

 ```python